loulai/Iceberg-Or-Not-Iceberg/README.md

 As you can see, the added feature did not improve the Naive Bayes model but actually improved the K-NN model by a significant amount.
 This shows that feature extraction can help shallow classifiers.

-D. Deep Learning with Convolutional Neural Networks This section provides an overview of the CNN algorithm used.
+### vD.
+Deep Learning with Convolutional Neural Networks
+This section provides an overview of the CNN algorithm used.
 Convolutional Neural Networks (CNNs) are a form of neural networks that are proven to be highly effective in solving image classification problems.
 There are four main steps in a CNN, as illustrated below: